rmeleromira/ansible-zencash-nodes/Readme.md

 # encrypting vault & using password.sh

-Once you've set up everyhting inside your secrets.yml , you should encrypt it so that it's just just plaintext on the server.
+Once you've set up everyhting inside your secrets.yml , you should encrypt it so that it's not just plaintext on the server.

 ```
 ansible-vault encrypt secrets.yml